LGBTQ literature in the Dutch-language area

 The first of these authors owed much to the late 19th century decadent literature, with names like Georges Eekhoud in Belgium and Jacob Israël de Haan in the Netherlands.
 After the second world war Gerard Reve, and later Gerrit Komrij and Tom Lanoye became the leading names.

-Most of these LGBT writers are Dutch-language writers contributing to Dutch-language literature, some of them acquiring a place in the Canon of Dutch Literature.
+Most of these LGBT writers are Dutch-language writers contributing to Dutch-language literature, some of them acquiring a place in the Canon of Dutch Literature (nl).

 Before late 19th century

 Before the last decades of the 19th century words like uranism, homosexual, sapphism, lesbian and transvestite didn't exist.
 Being called a true Sappho of Lesbos was a high compliment for female poets, without sexual connotations.
 Words like sodomy, pederast and hermaphrodite existed and had their Dutch-language counterpart, but only very partially covered what would become LGBT (Dutch equivalent: holebi) in a more modern understanding.
 Generally the older terms, most of all sodomy, had a negative connotation.
 Writing about these topics was usually either pornographic or in terms of condemnable (religious) sin.
 From the 19th century these subjects were also more often treated in medical science, which led to the more modern terminology.

 Authors writing in a positive manner about bonds between people of the same sex spoke about friendship (in Dutch: vriendschap).
 Such friendships could be qualified as romantic friendships.
 Whether there was a component of sexuality was unclear and if so, not outspoken.
 Friendship was certainly not always a euphemism for something more, nor even for Platonic love.

 A friendship was recorded between the writers Betje Wolff and Aagje Deken: they also wrote about the topic of true friendship.
 Johannes Kneppelhout, choosing Klikspaan (= snitch) as pen name for some of his writings, was a 19th-century example of writing about friendship in this sense, for example in his 1875 Een beroemde knaap (A Famous Boy).

 Also Guido Gezelle does not really qualify as an LGBT writer in Komrij's definition: as a Catholic priest he certainly did not write explicitly for a gay audience, nor was any of his writing strictly speaking about homosexuality.
 Nonetheless Dien avond en die rooze (That Evening and that Rose) is generally understood to have been a love-poem for Eugène van Oye, one of his students he had befriended.